Golda Meir: Early political career

 In June 1946, Meir became acting head of the Political Department of the Jewish Agency after the British arrested Moshe Sharett and other leaders of the Yishuv as part of Operation Agatha.
 This was a critical moment in her career: she became the principal negotiator between the Jews in Palestine and the British Mandatory authorities.
 After his release, Sharett went to the United States to attend talks on the UN Partition Plan, leaving Meir to head the Political Department until the establishment of the state in 1948.

-In 1947, she traveled to Cyprus to meet Jewish detainees of the Cyprus internment camps, who had been interred by the British after being caught trying to illegally enter Palestine, and persuade them to give priority to families with children to fill the small quota of detainees allowed into Palestine.
+In 1947, she traveled to Cyprus to meet Jewish detainees of the Cyprus internment camps, who had been interned by the British after being caught trying to illegally enter Palestine, and persuade them to give priority to families with children to fill the small quota of detainees allowed into Palestine.
 She was largely successful in this task.

 Role in the Palestine War and the establishment of Israel

 On 17 November 1947, shortly before the outbreak of the 1947-1949 Palestine war, Meir met with King Abdullah I of Jordan.
 Abdullah I was seen as the only Arab leader willing to ally with a future Israeli state, as he also opposed the Mufti of Jerusalem and was rivals with other Arab countries.
-The meeting was cordial and confirmed that Abdullah was uninterested in invading and quietly willing to cooperate in future.
+The meeting was cordial and confirmed that Abdullah was uninterested in invading and quietly willing to cooperate in the future.